Study Abroad Program Overview

 Activities include a weeklong rural homestay, excursions to Gaborone Game Reserve, National Museum, and the Okavango Delta.

-EAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with host universities throughout the world.
-Local CIEE staff abroad help students integrate into the culture of Botswana and provide assistance with academics, housing, safety, and other issues.
+UCEAP students are supported by UC’s network of study abroad offices at every UC campus and partnerships with host universities throughout the world.
+CIEE resident staff abroad help students integrate into the culture and provide assistance with academics, housing, safety, and other issues.

-The community public health track offers coursework in health sciences, environmental sciences, biology, and other subject areas.
+- The community public health track offers coursework in health sciences, environmental sciences, and biology.
 Opportunities for service learning in the field supplement classroom learning.

 Use the following resources to learn about courses on EAP: